codessintheclassroom/classroom-material/week1-webclient_unittests.md

         });

     - The first parameter passed to `describe` should be the name of the component that is being tested.
-    - The first parameter passed to `it` should describe in natuaral language (e.g. English) what expectation you are trying to test.
+    - The first parameter passed to `it` should describe in natural language (e.g. English) what expectation you are trying to test.
     - The second parameters passed to `describe` and `it` are callbacks executed by the testing framework that should contain the actual testing code.
     - The line `const { getByText } = render(<PetCard pet={petMock}/>);` renders the PetCard using the mock data defined in 6 above, and returns a function `getByText` that allows you to check whether certain text values exist in the rendered component.
     - The line `expect(getByText('Fido')).toBeInTheDocument();` defines an expectation that the text `Fido` should be in the rendered component.

-8. There are many different ways in which the rendered component and it's parts can be checked for validity.
+8. There are many different ways in which the rendered component and its parts can be checked for validity.

     - There are many ways in which sub parts of the component can be discovered in addition to `getByText` used above.
 See the [dom-testing-library cheatsheet](https://testing-library.com/docs/dom-testing-library/cheatsheet#queries) for a list.
     - There are also many ways in which checks can be done on these discovered sub parts in addition to `toBeInTheDocument` used above.
 There are checks to do anything from whether an attribute exists on a dom element to whether an element is visible or not.
 See the [jest-dom documentation](https://www.npmjs.com/package/jest-dom#custom-matchers) for more examples.